…beacause beautiful skin is the best summer accessory!

 Retinol is often labeled as part of the Retinoid family, but it’s not actually a Retinoid as it doesn’t contain Retinoic acid.
 Retinol is a less concentrated, over the counter Vitamin A derivative that when applied, will be eventually turned into Retinoic acid by your skin’s enzymes.
 Retinoids are Retinoic acid, and therefore are much more concentrated, powerful, and have to be prescribed .
 Retinol still helps with cell-turnover, but much more gently and gradually as it takes around 3-4 weeks from first application to be converted to Retinoic acid.
 If you really want to see noticeable results, Retinoids are what you should be using as you’re skipping the wait time and upping the concentration (obviously so long as your dermatologist agrees and prescribes).
 The specific percentage of concentration will be on the bottle and it will irritate your skin when you first begin to use it, but that means it’s working and you’re going to see faster and better results.
 Over time, your skin should get used to it and you can use it more frequently and/or increase the strength to see even greater results.

-I’m currently using a Retioid called Tretinoin recommended & prescribed for me by Dr. Ho as part of my skin rejuvenation plan.
+I’m currently using a Retioid called Tretinoin recommended & prescribed for me by Dr. Ho as part of my skin rejuvenation plan (if you live in the Philly area, you can get it at Ringpfeil Advanced dermatology, where I go).
 It’s .05% concentration and I started out using it mid-April once a week and now use it about 3-4 times a week.
 My skin was a bit sensitive at first, showing a bit of redness the day after, but it’s gotten used to it and I now have little to no irritation when I use it if I use a rich moisturizer after.
 I’ve started to do 1 night a week without applying anything to my skin after and I have a bit of redness & irritation for a day or so after, but also have more noticeable results, so I plan to increase that to 2 nights in a week or two to keep the results coming.
 Speaking of results, in addition to the glow that any kind of exfoliation gives, Tretinoin has helped greatly with my hormonal acne, eliminating almost all of what was left of it, as well as with resurfacing my skin and fading dark spots over time.
 I’m loving seeing faster and more noticeable improvements in those areas and can’t wait to see how my skin continues to improve long term!

 The first ‘skincare meets self-tan product’ and wow did James Read blow it out of the water!!
 I am obsessed with this product and don’t know what I did before it!
 I use the Retinoid I mentioned above 3-4 times a week now and use this about 2 of the nights when I’m not using the Retinoid.
 It’s perfect because it’s much gentler but still helps with cell-turnover and making sure I wake up to bright, smooth skin the morning after I use it.
 What truly makes it a game changer though is the fact that I also wake up to the perfect bronze glow.
 The color is never too dark, splotchy, or orange.
 It looks so smooth and natural.
 I really can’t imagine a product better than one that gives you the gorgeous glow of a few days of tropical sun while actually doing the opposite to your skin of what harmful UV rays do!